New Clients Email

 Charlotte Traumatic Brain Injury Attorneys

 Maginnis Howard offers free consultations for personal injury cases that involve traumatic brain injuries.
 We understand that your injuries may have left you disabled, so we are willing to travel to meet with you.
 Additionally, we offer a contingency fee agreement, meaning you will only have to pay attorney fees once we recover a verdict or settlement on your behalf.
-To schedule a consultation or speak with a Charlotte Traumatic Brain Injury attorney over the phone, please visit our contact page.
+To schedule a consultation or speak our Charlotte traumatic brain injury attorneys over the phone, please visit our contact page.